 - seasonings - garlic powder, salt and pepper

-- Simmer.
-Add the half n half, chicken stock, broccoli, carrots and seasonings, stir and simmer over low heat for 25 minutes.
+Add the half-n-half, chicken stock, broccoli, carrots and seasonings, stir and simmer over low heat for 25 minutes.

-- Add cheese.
-Stir the cheese into the soup until completely melted.
+Stir the shredded cheese into the soup until completely melted.

 Other recipes you may like: